 PCs are More Compatible with Software

 Compared to notoriously patent-loving Apple, PCs are more compatible with softwares.
 There is a range of software products available for PCs that you won’t usually get with Macs.

-That being said, most popular video editing software, such as Adobe Premiere Pro, is available for both Macs and PCs.
+That being said, the most popular video editing software, such as Adobe Premiere Pro, is available for both Macs and PCs.
 While Mac users near exclusively use Apple Final Cut Pro, Windows users get more options, such as Corel VideoStudio and Pinnacle Studio among them.

 Large Scale Video Production Teams Use PCs Now